SKA-Robotics/electronics/CANduino/README.md

 CANduino can be programmed using USB-C port.
 Programming is the same as in Arduino.

+### Pins
+Side pins enable to get access to most of ATmega pins.
+For more information about pin mapping read Arduino documentation: [link](https://docs.arduino.cc/retired/hacking/hardware/PinMapping32u4/)
+#### Analog pins
+Analog pins are marked with letter "A", e.g "A1".
+#### Digital pins
+Digital pins are marked with numbers, e.g "12".
+#### PWM pins
+PWM pins are marked with leading ".", e.g ".3".

+### CAN module
 To communicate via CAN bus you can use the Arduino CAN library.
 Full documentation:
 [Repository](https://github.com/sandeepmistry/arduino-CAN)